Hazara clothing: Male clothing

 Hazara men traditionally wear clothes and hats made from a manufactured fabric called barak or burruk.
 Barak is a kind of soft, durable and thick fabric made from the first wool of lambs of special sheep that are raised in Hazaristan (Hazarajat).
 Barak can be used to make moisture-resistant winter clothes and is regarded as stylish and regal cloth by the Hazaras.
-Barak is said to have a special softness and to reduces muscle and joint pains.
+Barak is said to have a special softness and to reduce muscle and joint pains.
 Nowadays, the most common clothing item among Hazara men is the perahan o tunban.

 Female clothing

+The traditional dress of Hazara girls is called the "Perahan tunban" or simply "Perahan".
+It consists of a long dress (perahan) paired with loose pants (tunban), often accompanied by a colorful shawl or scarf.
+The dress is usually richly embroidered, with vibrant colors and intricate patterns, reflecting Hazara culture and heritage.

 The traditional clothing of Hazara women includes a pleated skirt with a tunban or undergarment.
-Cheaper fabrics are used for the lower skirts, while the upper are often made of better matierals, such as velvet or zari, with decorative nets or borders at the bottom.
+Cheaper fabrics are used for the lower skirts, while the upper are often made of better materials, such as velvet or zari, with decorative nets or borders at the bottom.
 The women's shirt is calf-length, close-collared, and long-sleeved, and has slits on both sides that are placed on the skirts, which are admired for their completeness in the Islamic set.
 Hazara women's clothing has certain characteristics according to their social, economic, and age conditions.
 The clothes of young Hazara women are made of different fabrics in different colours and designs with colourful chador, but older women tend towards darker-coloured fabrics and patterns.
 Hazara women's chador is often decorated with ornaments that are often silver or gold, and sometimes with a hat.
 Other ornaments include silver or gold necklaces with colourful beads, buttons, bangles, and silver or gold bracelets.